CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/01-ModelingADie.md

 # What's Next?

 With a model in place for a `Die` we are ready to create a Die Roller Scene!
-Once you have passed all of the tests, you should proceed to [Part 2: Creating a Die Roller Scene](../02-DieRoller/README.md)
+Once you have passed all of the tests, you should proceed to [Chapter 2: Creating a Die Roller Scene]

+---
+[Principle of least privilege]: https://en.wikipedia.org/wiki/Principle_of_least_privilege
+[Chapter 2: Creating a Die Roller Scene]: {% link pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md %}